About the project

 - Prof. Margaret Maxwell – Health Services and Mental Health Research, University of Stirling

-The roles of these two Advisory Boards are to receive information and learning, and disseminate this within their states or regions, but also to provide advice and guidance as required.
+The roles of these two Advisory Boards were to receive information and learning, and disseminate this within their states or regions, but also to provide advice and guidance as required.

 The Committed Regions Board: